k-int/web-toolkit-ce/README.md

 Copyright (C) 2015-2024 Knowledge Integration

 This software is distributed under the terms of the Apache License, Version 2.0.
 See [License](#license) for more information.
+The license must be read in conjunction with [GUIDANCE.md](GUIDANCE.md)

 # History